EngineeringSoftware/inlinetest/REPLICATION.md

 ```

 If you use the docker we provide, you can copy the generated main.pdf
-to your PC that has GUI.
+to your PC to view the pdf with graphics applications.
 ```
+# in the terminal of your PC
- docker cp container-ID:/home/inlinetests/results/exp/standalone/pdf/main.pdf target-path
+docker cp container-ID:/home/inlinetests/results/exp/integrated/pdf/main.pdf target-path
 ```